o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

     - PR - PPG Red
     - PG - PPG Green

 Once you have set your values, save the config.txt file and remove the SD card from your PC.
-Place it back into your Emotibit device
+Place it back into your Emotibit device.

 ## Part 6 - Verify and Upload Your Code

 Now it is time to bring your ESP32 to life!
-In the top left corner of the Arduino IDE, click the "Verify" button, which looks like a checkbox (shown below)
+In the top left corner of the Arduino IDE, click the "Verify" button, which looks like a checkbox (shown below).

 ![Arduino Verify Code](https://www.fathym.com/iot/img/screenshots/verify-code.png)

 This will compile your code, and ensure that your code has no errors like missing libraries or incorrect syntax.

-Once this is complete, click on the "Upload" button, which looks like a horizontal arrow, and is right next to the "Verify" button (shown below)
+Once this is complete, click on the "Upload" button, which looks like a horizontal arrow, and is right next to the "Verify" button (shown below).

 ![Arduino Upload Code](https://www.fathym.com/iot/img/screenshots/upload-code.png)